DoyeDesigns/profile-details-HNG/README.md

 #   HNG First task

-buitl using HTML, JavaScript and CSS
+Built using HTML, JavaScript and CSS